-With crisp, Bauhaus-inspired styling, the second-generation Audi TT Roadster looks like nothing else on the road.
-Its performance and handling don't quite match up to the competition, but a typical Audi interior (read: gorgeous) and a comfortable ride mean the TT Roadster is well worth checking out for those who dig its design.
+With crisp, Bauhaus-inspired styling, the third-generation Audi TT Roadster looks like nothing else on the road.
+Its performance and handling don't quite match up to the competition, but a typical Audi interior (read: gorgeous) and a comfortable ride mean the TT is well worth checking out for those who dig its design.

 Under the Hood

 The only engine available is a turbocharged 2.0-liter TFSI four-cylinder that makes 220 horsepower at 4,500 rpm and 258 lb-ft. of torque at 1,600 rpm.
 It's more powerful than the outgoing model, but it's still down on power compared to the TT sold in Europe.

 Bolted to a six-speed dual-clutch transmission, the TFSI mill sends the 3,186-pound TT from zero to 60 mph in 5.6 seconds -- 0.3 seconds slower than the coupe -- and on to a top speed of 130 mph.
 Audi's quattro all-wheel drive system comes standard.

 Fuel economy is rated at 23 mpg in the city and 30 mpg on the highway.

 The Audi TT ships with automatic LED headlights, heated mirrors, an adaptive rear spoiler, automatic A/C, a multi-function steering wheel, an auto-dimming rear-view mirror, leather and Alcantara upholstery, twelve-way adjustable heated front seats, Bluetooth connectivity, a Homelink transceiver, keyless entry and start, automatic wipers, a nine-speaker stereo and a digital instrument cluster.